 During the 1970s, David Berkowitz, also known as 'The Son of Sam,' prowled New York City, fatally shooting couples in cars.
 By the time he was arrested in August 1977, he had killed six people and wounded seven others.
 Although the murders stopped after his arrest, several people who worked on the Son of Sam case are convinced Berkowitz didn't act alone.

-It's been 40 years since the Jonestown massacre, yet there is still some mystery surrounding how the group's leader Jim Jones died.
+It's been over 40 years since the Jonestown massacre, yet there is still some mystery surrounding how the group's leader Jim Jones died.
 Was his gunshot self-inflicted?
 Could someone else have pulled the trigger through an act of heroism or loyalty?
 Is it possible he was already dying from other health problems?

 One element of the 1978 mass death at Jonestown that hasn't been explored much is leader Jim Jones' rampant drug abuse—and how he used substances as a tool of control in his church.
 A&E Real Crime investigate the roles drugs played at Jonestown.